Mpatrick12/Formative-Project-Product_Catalog_API-main/README.md

 # Product Catalog API
 ## Description
-The Product Catalog API is a robust and scalable backend solution designed for e-commerce platforms.
+The Product Catalog API is  designed for e-commerce platforms.
 It provides a comprehensive set of features to manage products, categories, inventory, user accounts, and reports.
-Built with Node.js and Express.js, this API is optimized for performance, security, and ease of use.
-It integrates with MongoDB for efficient data storage and retrieval, ensuring seamless handling of large-scale e-commerce operations.
+Built with Node.js and Express.js,  It integrates with MongoDB for efficient data storage and retrieval, ensuring seamless handling of large-scale e-commerce operations.

 ## Key features include: